May Ziadeh: Feminism and Orientalism

-Unlike her peers Princess Nazli Fazil and Huda Sha'arawi, May Ziyadah was more a 'woman of letters' than a social reformer.
+Unlike her peers Princess Nazli Fazil and Huda Sha'arawi, May Ziadeh was more a 'woman of letters' than a social reformer.
 However, she was also involved in the women's emancipation movement.
-Ziadeh was deeply concerned with the emancipation of the Arab woman; a task to be effected first by tackling ignorance, and then anachronistic traditions.
+Ziadeh was deeply concerned with the emancipation of the Middle Eastern woman; a task to be effected first by tackling ignorance, and then anachronistic traditions.
 She considered women to be the basic elements of every human society and wrote that a woman enslaved could not breastfeed her children with her own milk when that milk smelled strongly of servitude.

 She specified that female evolution towards equality need not be enacted at the expense of femininity, but rather that it was a parallel process.
-In 1921, she convened a conference under the heading, "Le but de la vie" ("The goal of life"), where she called upon Arab women to aspire toward freedom, and to be open to the Occident without forgetting their Oriental identity.
+In 1921, she convened a conference under the heading, "Le but de la vie" ("The goal of life"), where she called upon Middle Eastern women to aspire toward freedom, and to be open to the Occident without forgetting their Oriental identity.
 Despite her death in 1941 her writings still represent the ideals of the first wave of Lebanese feminism.
 Ziadeh believed in liberating women and the first wave focused on doing just that through education, receiving voting rights, and finally having representation in government.